RichmondQuaison/DataScience-Masters-Projects/README.md

-# MSc Data Science Coursework
+# MSc Data Science Courseworks
 This repository contains coursework, projects, and assignments completed during my **Master’s in Data Science**.
 It includes topics such as **Machine Learning, Big Data, Deep Learning, and Cloud Computing**.

 ## 📁 Repository Structure